 The owners of personal Google accounts can easily transfer their Gmail data with a special functionality in Settings.
 It enables you to forward all your emails to a new account.
 Unfortunately, this is not the case for Google Workplace (formerly G Suite).

 Disclaimer: the whole procedure is rather hard and long.
 It works only for paid accounts.

 I. Go to the Google Admin Platform.
 Keep in mind, that you will have access there only as an administrator.

 II.
 Now you need to check if you enabled access to less secure apps.
 To transfer data you’ll need to turn it off for both accounts.
 Keep in mind, that the disable mode is set by default.

-If your organization doesn’t allow to enable less secure apps, you might want to create a separate group for Gmail account data transfer and add your source and destination accs there.
+If your organization does not allow less secure apps, you should create a separate group for Gmail data transfer.
+In this group, you can add your source and destination accounts.

 1. Go to the Security section in the admin center.
 Find Less secure apps.

 On the left side of the webpage, click on Groups, and pick the group that you created for account transfer.

 3. Click ‘Allow users to manage less secure apps.’
 Remember to save the changes.